Hey Dude

-Hey Dude is an American Western comedy series that aired on Nickelodeon from July 14, 1989, to August 30, 1991, consisting of 65 half-hour episodes produced over five seasons.

-The series, aimed primarily towards a teenage audience, is set on the fictional "Bar None Dude Ranch" near the city of Tucson, Arizona.
-It portrays the lives of the ranch's owner, his son, a female ranch hand, and four teenage summer employees.
+Hey Dude is an American Western comedy series created by Dee LaDuke that aired on Nickelodeon from July 14, 1989, to August 30, 1991, consisting of 65 half-hour episodes produced over five seasons.
+It is set on the fictitious Bar None Ranch in Tucson, Arizona.
+It portrays the lives of the ranch owner, his son, their ranch hand, and four teenage summer employees.
+The series is aimed primarily at a teenage audience.

 Premise

-Ben Ernst, a divorced, good-natured, somewhat bumbling father from New Jersey, bought the Bar None Dude Ranch seeking escape from his high-pressure job as a New York City accountant.
-His son, Buddy, is displeased with the change of environment, primarily because he is unable to use his skateboard on the desert sand.
+Benjamin Ernst, a divorced, good-natured, somewhat bumbling father from New Jersey, bought the Bar None Dude Ranch seeking escape from his high-pressure job as a New York City accountant.
+His accident-prone son, Buddy, is displeased with the change of environment, primarily because he is unable to use his skateboard on the desert sand.
 In Season 1 of the series, the teenage staff consisted of two boys and two girls: Ted, an enterprising troublemaker; Danny, an easy-going Hopi teenager and Ted's best friend; girl-next-door Melody; and Brad, a rich girl from Grosse Pointe, Michigan.
 Though Brad often wears dressy designer outfits at work, she is a competent horse rider.
 Her love-hate relationship with Ted is a plot thread during the first half of the series.
 After David Lascher left the show during Season 3 in 1990, Ted was replaced by Ernst's nephew Jake, an eccentric slacker who likes to play the drums.
 Not long after, Kyle, a somewhat dim but handsome cowboy type, joined the ranch.
 When Ted returned to the show, he and Kyle became romantic rivals for Brad.
 The show's only other featured adult is Lucy, a tough, authoritative ranch hand.
-She is sometimes viewed as a mother figure to the teens and often ask her for advice.
+She is sometimes viewed as a mother figure to the teens and they often ask her for advice.
 Each episode begins with a cold open that usually ends with a pun.
 After that, the show's logo appears over the end of the cold open.
 Each character is then introduced as a horseshoe flips, followed again by the show's logo, after which the opening sequence fades out.
 Each episode ends with an instrumental version of the show's theme song while the credits roll over stills from the episode.